We have five factories and 19 years of experience in plant extracts

 8. Recommended Daily Intake

-While there is no specific recommended daily intake for Lycopene set by health authorities, it is generally advised to consume a diet rich in fruits and vegetables to ensure adequate intake of various nutrients, including Lycopene.
-The daily intake of Lycopene can vary depending on individual factors such as age, sex, and overall health.
+While there is no specific recommended daily intake for lycopene set by health authorities, it is generally advised to consume a diet rich in fruits and vegetables to ensure adequate intake of various nutrients, including lycopene.
+The daily intake of lycopene can vary depending on individual factors such as age, sex, and overall health.

-According to the Linus Pauling Institute, a daily intake of 6 milligrams of Lycopene is considered sufficient for most adults.
-However, it is important to note that Lycopene is fat-soluble, so consuming it with a source of healthy fats can enhance its absorption and utilization by the body.
+According to the Linus Pauling Institute, a daily intake of 6 milligrams of lycopene is considered sufficient for most adults.
+However, it is important to note that lycopene is fat-soluble, so consuming it with a source of healthy fats can enhance its absorption and utilization by the body.

 It is always best to consult with a healthcare professional or registered dietitian to determine the appropriate intake levels for your specific needs and health goals.
 They can provide personalized recommendations based on your individual circumstances and help you develop a balanced diet plan that includes a variety of nutrient-rich foods to support overall health and well-being.